g-csg/g-csg.github.io/flashlights.md

 # Sub-10440

 These flashlights are strictly keychain-size form factor.
-Although arguably, some [10440 and 14500 flashlights](#10440-and-14500) may pass for being either EDC or keychain-sized.
+Some [10440 and 14500 flashlights](#10440-and-14500) may pass for being keychain-sized.

 1. [Nitecore TUBE](#nitecore-tube) ($5)
 2. [Astrolux K1](#astrolux-k1) ($25)